Alan Bradley (Coronation Street): 1987

-Soon enough, Alan felt emasculated by being second to Rita financially and decided to buy Tilsley's Garage when it's owner Brian Tilsley (Christopher Quinten) made plans to move down south with his wife Gail (Helen Worth), but at the last minute, the couple pulled out of the sale.
-Alan, unhappy that his chances of buying the garage were ruined, still had his heart set on marrying Rita and, thinking she needed more convincing, booked a surprise wedding for them at the Weatherfield Register Office.
-He planned to lure Rita there under the pretext that they had been invited to a friend's wedding.
-When they got there, Rita couldn't believe Alan had actually planned for her own surprise wedding.
-Rita promptly got back into the taxi that she had come in; Alan was left feeling humiliated as he slowly came to the realisation that Rita would never marry him.
+Alan soon feels emasculated by being second to Rita financially and decides to buy Tilsley's Garage when its owner, Brian Tilsley (Christopher Quinten), makes plans to move down south with his wife, Gail (Helen Worth).
+At the last minute, however, the couple pull out of the sale.
+Alan, unhappy that his chances of buying the garage were ruined, still has his heart set on marrying Rita and, thinking she needs more convincing, books a surprise wedding for them at the Weatherfield Register Office.
+He plans to lure Rita there under the pretext that they had been invited to a friend's wedding.
+When they get there, Rita couldn't believe Alan had actually planned a surprise wedding.
+Rita promptly gets back into the taxi that she had come in; Alan is left feeling humiliated as he comes to the realization that Rita will never marry him.

-By the time Jenny turned sixteen, she decided to leave school despite Alan wanting her to stay and complete her A-Levels.
-Alan and Rita later found out that Jenny had gone to France to escape them from telling her what to do.
-Alan furiously went to France to find her, but he came back empty-handed.
-She returned to the Weatherfield in October 1987 with the news that she was marrying a French student, Patrice Podevin (Franck Dubosc), after they were now engaged.
-Alan thought Jenny was too young and immature to get married and refused to give his blessing.
-While Rita opposed Alan's views and gave Jenny her own blessing, Alan proved to be right when Jenny cheated on Patrice with Gary Grimshaw (Colin Kerrigan); Patrice broke off the engagement to Jenny and Alan later comforted her when her ex-fiancée went back to France on his own.
+By the time Jenny turns sixteen, she decides to leave school despite Alan wanting her to stay and complete her A-Levels.
+Alan and Rita later find out that Jenny has gone to France to escape them from telling her what to do.
+Alan furiously goes to France to find her, but he comes back empty-handed.
+She returns to the Weatherfield in October 1987 with the news that she was engaged to a French student, Patrice Podevin (Franck Dubosc).
+Alan thinks Jenny is too young and immature to get married and refuses to give his blessing.
+Rita opposes Alan's views and gives Jenny her own blessing.
+Alan is proven right when Jenny cheats on Patrice with Gary Grimshaw (Colin Kerrigan); Patrice breaks off the engagement to Jenny and Alan later comforts her when her ex-fiancé returns to France alone.
+While he manages to reconcile with Jenny in light of her broken engagement, Alan becomes bored with merely running the video library and seeks to expand his business interests.